MLmochi/UnlickedLibraryEchidnaV2.2.1/README.md

 echidna . --contract BugTest --all-contracts
 ```

-And we will see thee error:
+And we will see the error:

 ```bash
 Compiling ....
 Done!
 (3.916624396s)